US TERMS AND CONDITIONS

 8 Title and Risk

-8.1 The Customer shall be responsible for the Products once delivered to or collected by Customer (in accordance with clause 5).
+8.1 The Customer shall be responsible for the Hardware once delivered to or collected by Customer (in accordance with clause 5).
 Notwithstanding clause 12, ownership of the Hardware shall pass to the Customer only after Smoothwall has received in full in cleared funds the full Price together with all Taxes due in respect of the Hardware and any products supplied previously to the Customer have been paid in full.

 8.2 Until ownership of the Hardware has passed to the Customer under clause 8.1, the Customer shall